Director: Joachim Rønning & Espen Sandberg

 Run Time: 129 mins

-‘Pirates of the Caribbean: Salazar’s Revenge’ (or in many other territories named ‘Dead Men Tell No Tales’) is the fifth installment in this titular franchise.
+‘Pirates of the Caribbean: Salazar’s Revenge’ (or in many other territories named ‘Dead Men Tell No Tales’) is the fifth installment in the Disney franchise.
 After poor reception to ‘On Stranger Tides’, I’m surprised this film was even made at all as it wasn’t exactly asked for but it did manage to gross upwards of a billion dollars.
 I’ve had mixed feelings on this series – I enjoyed the first film and the second film a lot more.
 I hated ‘At World’s End’ and I thought ‘On Stranger Tides’ was rather insubstantial.
 I was a lot more hopeful of this film due to the talent involved with Joachim Rønning & Espen Sandberg, the directors of ‘Kon-Tiki’ being at the forefront of this film.
 The visual effects have looked spectacular from the trailers and the film also has assembled a pretty strong cast with newcomers Brenton Thwaites, Kaya Scodelario and Javier Bardem as the titular villain.
 This time, Johnny Depp’s Jack Sparrow needs to search for the Trident of Poseidon whilst being pursued by the undead crew of a ship lead by the titular Captain Salazar.
 Can this film redeem the last two disappointing entries or is this further proof that this franchise needs to stop?

 Unfortunately, ‘Pirates of the Caribbean: Salazar’s Revenge’ is more of the same – it’s a slight improvement over ‘On Stranger Tides’ and a lot better than ‘At World’s End’ but it still feels unnecessay, insubstantial and a cash grab to try and reinvigorate the series.
 What’s even more disappointing is how little of a director’s stamp there is here by Rønning and Sandberg – the film feels as if it was made by studio executives which is such a shame considering how talented this duo are.
 Other than for a short while in the middle section, the film completely lacks any energy and it feels far longer than the 129 minute run time than it is.
 It’s not a terrible film and it does have a couple of redeeming features to it but this is definitely a film to skip if you’ve got a choice this Summer.
 Of course, the visuals here are excellent but the action sequences don’t really have any flow to them and it’s hard to care for any of the characters.